-* subject to availability, fit, student’s successful completion of program in good standing, and student’s fitness to teach.
+* Subject to availability, fit, student’s successful completion of program in good standing, and student’s fitness to teach.
 Current partnerships with the Jamesville-DeWitt and West Genesee school districts.

-To be considered for the Baldanza Fellows Program, you must complete both an application for graduate study at Syracuse University for one of the eligible programs and the supplemental Baldanza program application.
-The deadline to complete both applications for admission in summer 2022 for is March 25, 2022.
+To be considered, complete both an application for graduate study at Syracuse University for one of the eligible programs and the supplemental Baldanza program application.
+The deadline to complete both applications for admission in summer 2023 for is January 15, 2023.

 Baldanza Fellows will be selected from applicants accepted to their chosen master’s program based on how their personal background and experiences inform their commitment to being a teacher to underserved and underrepresented populations and to teaching in the Syracuse area.